Search this site:

-I have had the pleasure of writing and editing professionally for twenty-two years.
-I've been teaching writing and literature for eighteen years and have worked, mostly editing, for five Canadian publishers, including two university presses.
+I have had the pleasure of writing and editing professionally for over 30 years.
+I taught writing and literature for many years and have worked, mostly editing, for five Canadian publishers, including two university presses.

-Reading and writing have been the mainstays of my life for as long as I can remember, but I was nearly thirty before it ocurred to me that I, too, could be a writer.
-Shortly after that epiphany, I enrolled in university and went on to acquire a master's degree in English Literature.
+Reading and writing have been the mainstays of my life for as long as I can remember.
+When it finally occurred to me that I, too, might become a writer, I enrolled in university and went on to acquire a master's degree in English Literature.

 My first novel, Burning Ground was published in 2000 by HarperCollins.
 It won the 2001 Commonwealth Writers Prize for Best First Book (Caribbean and Canada Region), and was a finalist for the George Bugnet Award, the Chapters/Robertson Davies First Novel Award and the Libris Booksellers Award.
 Burning Ground was based in part on my experiences working summers on various fire towers while I wrote my Masters thesis.

-The historical novel Madame Zee, five years in the writing and published in 2006 (HarperCollins), was more difficult to write than Burning Ground because of the scope and the research required.
-Nevertheless, the hours I spent sifting through archival materials, examining personal letters, poetry, and newspaper clippings were some of the most pleasurable hours of the writing process.
+The historical novel Madame Zee, published in 2006 (HarperCollins), was larger in scope.
+I spent hours sifting through archival materials, examining personal letters, poetry, and newspaper clippings during some of the most pleasurable hours of the writing process.

-Burning Ground made it possible for me to travel to Accra, Ghana, for the Commonwealth Prize ceremonies.
-I also accepted an invitation to Taiwan, where I spent three weeks as writer-in-residence for the city of Taipei.
+Ghana, for the Commonwealth Prize ceremonies and spent three weeks in Taiwan, as writer-in-residence for the city of Taipei.